TroyMetrics/Benchmark-Overlays/README.md

 ## 🕹️ Latency Module Information

-* The **Latency Module** includes 4 latency sensors to allow for **PresentMon latency fallback** for non-NVIDIA GPUs

-Latency sensors — **GpuRenderLatency** and **FramePipelineLatency** (each available in both Reflex and PresentMon variants).
+The **Latency Module** includes 4 latency sensors to allow for **PresentMon latency fallback** for non-NVIDIA GPUs: **GpuRenderLatency** and **FramePipelineLatency** (each one has a Reflex and PresentMon variant making it 4 sensors in total).
-  - Both sensors now share the same name between Reflex and PresentMon telemetry.

   - If the Reflex **GpuRenderLatency** sensor appears *below* its PresentMon counterpart in the data source list, Reflex latency telemetry will take priority and display automatically (requires Nvidia GPU).
-  - To disable Reflex for consistent cross-platform comparisons, simply move its entry **above** the PresentMon sensor in the Data source list — may be preferable if comparing benchmark results between NVIDIA vs AMD systems.
+  - To disable Reflex for consistent cross-platform comparisons, simply move its entry **above** the PresentMon sensor in the Data source list — may be preferable if comparing benchmark results between NVIDIA vs AMD systems, or monitoring Sim-to-Display latency performance.

-### 🧙‍♂️ How It Works
+**🧙‍♂️ How It Works**

 The Data source functions `presentmonlatency(markerFrom, markerTo)` and `reflexlatency(markerFrom, markerTo)` calculate the latency between two defined markers within the current frame, as [explained here](https://forums.guru3d.com/threads/msi-ab-rtss-development-news-thread.412822/page-224#post-6223060).
 Refer to the charts below for a clearer understanding of how each marker pair is used.
 In this overlay, the formula "**min(**`presentmonlatency(1,8)`**, 999.9)**" clamps latency values to a maximum of **999.9 ms** purely for aesthetic consistency and to prevent overflow during abnormal spikes.

-### 🩵 PresentMon Latency Markers
+**🟦 PresentMon Latency Markers**

 | **Index** | **Marker Name** | **Meaning** |
 |:--:|:--|:--|